Small Business Department

 By Alan Sartain

 In a separate article, I showed you the secret to a better business: The ability to break the business down into logical pieces that we can build upon.
-Virtually any business can be divided into five segments: Lead Generation, Lead Conversion, Number of Transactions, Average Dollar Sales and Profit Margin.
+Virtually any business can be divided into five segments: Lead Generation, Lead Conversion, Number of Transactions, Average Dollar Sales, and Profit Margin.
 By breaking each segment down and focusing your attention on each segment separately, the process is much more manageable.

 By focusing on each of these segments individually, you will get a powerful return.
 With a concentrated effort, you could grow each of these segments by 10%.
-As you will note from the example, if increase each segment by 10% your business would grow by an amazing 43% in Revenue and 61% increase in profits.
+As you will note from the example, if increase each segment by 10% your business would grow by an amazing 43% in Revenue and a 61% increase in profits.
 Over the upcoming months, I will focus on each of the individual segments to give you ideas that you can employ to grow your business by at least 10% in each and every segment.
-As we take this journey to amazing profitability, I will reacquaint you with Joe, from Joe’s Plumbing.
+As we take this journey to amazing profitability, I will reacquaint you with Joe, Joe’s Plumbing.
 You may remember Joe from some of my other articles.
 He is a fictitious business owner who will help illustrate the principles that you can employ to grow your own business.

 - Lead Generation

 As Joe talked to me about his desire to increase the number of people contacting him about his plumbing service, I reminded him that lead generation and the conversion of those leads into customers is the lifeblood of any organization.
 Until the sale is made, you do not have a business.